Society-In-Shadow/ExpressedRealms/Readme.md

 When you visit it, it will prompt you for a username and password

-To login:
-* username: user-name@domain-name.com
-* password: strong-password
+To login, take a look at that ".env" file you created, it's the credentials you put there.

 Once you get in, you need click add server.

-On the popup
+On the popup, fill in the following values, some of which are from the ".env" file from earlier
 * General Tab
   * Name - Expressed Realms
 * Connection Tab
   * Hostname/Address - expressed-realms-db
   * Port - 5432
-  * Maintenance Database - expressedRealms
+  * Maintenance Database - From the env file: DB_Name
-  * UserName - user
+  * UserName - From the env file: DB_User
-  * Password - password
+  * Password - From the env file: DB_Password
   * Remember Password - Enable it

 Hit save, and it should connect.